🚀 Join the waitlist now! waitlist.floot.dev

 Do not create customers from your Stripe dashboard, let the app take care of it, because it attaches useful metadata to them in the creation process.

-Once you've completed the steps above, connect your Stripe account and create your products and prices.
+Once you've completed the steps above, connect to your Stripe account and create your products and prices.
 These will automatically sync with your local Supabase instance and appear in your app's paywall.

 Here is a guide on how to manage products and prices in Stripe.